szelongq/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to list employees
+1. User requests to list employees
 2. HeRon shows list of employees
-3. User request to edit a specific employee on the list
+3. User requests to edit a specific employee on the list
 4. HeRon replaces the data of the employee based on the user's specified inputs
 5. HeRon displays employee data of the edited employee to user